thelbane/Apple-II-Programs/tips-and-tricks.md

 0FORN=0TO1:?N;:N=PEEK(-4^7)>127:NEXT:GETA$
 ```

 Since we only exit the loop when a key is pressed, we know that the `GET` will immediately consume that keypress and not pause the program.
+We've gone from 70 characters to 42 characters!

 Let's look at the progression again.